Generative AI in financial services: The role of the Elasticsearch Relevance Engine

 To make the most of GAI in financial services, it is essential to have a unified data platform where the organization's data is stored, making it easily (and safely) accessible and searchable in one centralized location.
 This prerequisite allows for the seamless integration of domain-specific context from the organization's data, thereby enhancing the performance and value of GAI for achieving objectives in the financial services industry.

 In order to drive this, Elastic® recently launched the Elasticsearch Relevance EngineTM (ESRETM), a powerful tool that combines artificial intelligence and text search capabilities to create smarter search applications.
-With ESRE, developers can make search results more accurate and relevant by using advanced algorithms that integrate with large language models.
+With ESRE, developers can make search results more accurate and relevant by using advanced algorithms that integrate with large language models for generative AI search engines.
 ESRE provides features like advanced ranking, the ability to understand and process natural language, and integration with models like GPT-3 and GPT-4 for summarizing content.
 ESRE also addresses challenges such as privacy, scalability, and cost, making it easier for financial institutions to create search experiences that understand user intent and deliver more meaningful results.
 The outcomes include: